Are parenting sessions for the whole family? Do you see our kids also?

 My clients report that they feel understood, honored, and deeply cared for by me…. and very challenged.
 I hold all of us to be our best selves.
 So we must keep pushing ourselves to do the hard stuff – all with loads of compassion for all the pain and fear that’s in the way.

-My rate for both parent coaching and individual counseling is $125, for a 60 minute session.
+My rate for parent coaching is $250, for a 60 minute session.
+Once we have established a working relationship with a full session, I also offer half sessions and 15 minute "quick question" sessions when those time sensitive questions arise.
+Therapy rates depend on frequency of meetings and length of session, but range between $175 and $250.
 I do not accept insurance myself, and am not on any insurance panels.
 If your carrier has out-of-network benefits, you may be eligible for reimbursement.
 Some clients also successfully use their flex spending accounts for my fee.

-I see clients Monday through Friday, beginning at 9am and ending at 2:30pm each day.
-I do not have evening or weekend hours at this time.
+I see clients Monday through Friday, beginning at 9am and ending at 5:30pm each day.